Achievable logoAchievable logo

 Solving simple quadratic equations

 Quadratic equations often appear when a variable is squared.
-Unlike linear equations (which have one solution), quadratic equations often have two solutions because both a positive and a negative number can square to the same value.
-In this section, we focus on two common simple forms you’ll see on the exam.
+Unlike linear equations, which have one solution, quadratic equations often have two solutions - because both a positive and a negative number can square to the same value.

-Use this method when the variable is contained in a single squared expression, such as x2=k or (x−a)2=k.
+Use the square-root method when the variable appears in a single squared expression, such as x2=k or (x−a)2=k.
 The key idea is that squaring hides sign information:

 This is because both positive and negative numbers square to the same value.
 For example, 32=9 and (−3)2=9, so if x2=9, then x=3 or x=−3.